Sambit1994/Data-Modeling-FastAI/README.md

 2) artho-traning-models.ipynb: Train various models for classifying an arthropod picture under the categories: Arachnida, Crustacea, Insecta, Chilopoda, Diplopoda

+3) Titanic Survival Prediction: Predicting survivors in the Titanic tragedy.
+The folder contains various ML and deep-learning routines(scripts) and uses the Kaggle competition dataset

-3) Paddy Disease Classification: Showcases different examples of transfer learning to predict diseased paddy from collected image dataset
+4) Paddy Disease Classification: Showcases different examples of transfer learning to predict diseased paddy from a collected image dataset

+5)